aeternity/aeternity/docs/debian_ubuntu_packaging.md

 sudo apt-get update
 ```

-### TODO : Add steps for libsodium work-around on Ubuntu 16.04

 ## General requirements

-The rest of the steps should work on both Ubuntu 16.04 and 18.04.
+The rest of the steps should work on Ubuntu 18.04.

 To install all build and packaging dependencies run: